 I’ll concede that this is a choice that will have many of you saying, “Well, of course, Captain Obvious.”
 Gatineau Park is at the top of many people’s favourite destinations for fall colours in Quebec for a very good reason: It’s gorgeous.
 Whether you choose to explore the collection of architectural ruins on the Mackenzie King Estate, admire the view of the Ottawa Valley from atop the Eardley Escarpment or hike the trail around the strikingly blue-green Pink Lake, you’ll be surrounded by fall colours.

 However, here’s the hitch: On some days, the parkways are closed to private cars, but open to pedestrians and cyclists.
-(Until September 22, the parkways are open to cars only on Wednesdays from 8am until 30 minutes after sunset, and on Saturdays and Sundays from noon until 30 minutes after sunset; I’ll update this post when the new hours are published.)
 So you may want to rely on the NCC’s free bus services:

-• On weekends until October 22 (and Thanksgiving Monday), you can take the Lac Philippe shuttle from the Montcalm station in the Hull sector of Gatineau, to the Visitor Centre in Chelsea, parking lot P16 and Lac Philippe.
+- On weekends until October 27 (and holiday Mondays), you can take the Lac Philippe shuttle from the Montcalm station in the Hull sector of Gatineau, to the Visitor Centre in Chelsea, parking lot P16 and Breton Beach.

 If you’re looking for amusements while you’re in the area, check out my beginner’s guide to Gatineau Park (which includes tips on things to do in Chelsea) and my complete guide to Wakefield.